Our focus on gender equality.

 Why is our gender pay gap so large?

 We believe our gender pay gap largely reflects historical characteristics which are common to our industry.
 Traditionally, in banking, management roles were predominantly filled by men, and front line service roles by women.
-Despite our efforts to promote balance in recent years, including growing more than half of our leaders to be women, a disparity remains.
+Despite our efforts to promote balance in recent years, including growing more leaders to be women, a disparity remains, but is slowly improving.

-Our gender pay gap includes all pay for all employees, including base pay, bonuses, overtime and superannuation.
+Our gender pay gap includes all full-time equivalent salary with any variable reward, special awards, higher duties allowance and superannuation contributions (together, ‘pay’).
 We think this is the fairest and most honest measure of the pay gap for our organisation.

 What are we doing?

 We know that continuing to operate in the same way that we have will not result in changes to our gender pay gap.
-We are therefore making the following changes to help bring us closer to gender parity.
-We will:
+We have therefore been making changes to help bring us closer to gender parity as below:

 • Publish a comprehensive annual gender pay analysis.